-- A history of pet abuse is one of the four most significant risk factors for becoming a domestic violence batterer. - A dozen studies have found that 15% to 48% of battered women delay leaving abusive situations or return to them out of fear for the safety of their animals. - 71% of battered women report that abusers hurt, killed or threatened their pets to control them and their children. - Batterers who also abuse pets are more dangerous and use more forms of violence than those who do not. - Adding a screening question about animal cruelty on a crisis line decreased domestic violence homicides by 80%.
+- A history of pet abuse is one of the four most significant risk factors for becoming a batterer. - In a dozen studies, 15% to 48% of battered women delay leaving abusive situations or return to them out of fear for the safety of their animals. - 71% of battered women report that abusers hurt, killed or threatened their pets to control them and their children. - Batterers who also abuse pets are more dangerous and use more forms of violence than those who do not. - Adding screening questions about animal cruelty on a crisis line decreased domestic violence homicides 80%.